 Importantly, preliminary results suggested that treatment did not affect cognitive function, as the MMSE stayed stable in both groups over the 12-week trial.

-In September, Acadia Pharmaceuticals began a six-month Phase 3 trial to evaluate pimavanserin’s ability to prevent relapse of psychosis in patients with Alzheimer’s.
-A second Phase 3 trial will test the drug broadly across AD and related illnesses, including dementia with Lewy bodies, Parkinson’s disease dementia, and vascular and frontotemporal dementia.
+In September, Acadia Pharmaceuticals began a six-month Phase 3 trial to evaluate pimavanserin’s ability to prevent relapse of psychosis in patients with Alzheimer’s or other dementias, including dementia with Lewy bodies, Parkinson’s disease dementia, and vascular and frontotemporal dementia.
+Participants whose symptoms stablilze after 12 weeks on pimavanserin will be radomized to drug or placebo, and then followed until relapse.
+Acadia is also running a 1-year open-label Phase 2 trial of pimavanserin in people whose AD is accompanied by agitation and aggression.

 The need for new medications in dementia has only grown as nursing homes have begun to rein in excessive use of antipsychotics in these patients (Gurwitz et al., 2017).—Pat McCaffrey.